kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 ssh $HOST rm "~/$APP_NAME/releases/$TAR_FILENAME"
 ```

-Here we used some of the common linux command such as:
+Here we used some of the common command such as:

 - `scp` to copy our tarball securely to the remote server.
 - `tar` to extract the tarball, refer to this [StackOverflow Question][1]
-  for more.
+  for more details.
-- `source` to load our environment variable required by our application.
+- `source` to load our environment variables required by our application.

 If you save this file as `./deploy` in your application root directory _(or
 where your tarball is available)_ and run `chmod +x ./deploy`, you should be
 able to deploy your initial release by simply running `./deploy`.

+### Side Topic: SSH Tips and Tricks

-Notice the pattern we use here `ssh $HOST <command to run>`.
+Notice the pattern we use here in `ssh $HOST <command to run>`.
 We are essentially
-just running the command on our remote server by first sshing into the server.
+running the command on our remote server by first ssh into the server.
 If you're new to this, go ahead and run `ssh <ip> "ls -la"` on your local
-machine, you should be able to see the result of running `ls -la` in your
+machine.
+You should be able to see the same result as running `ls -la` in your
 remote server.

-If you frequently ssh to that particular IP, you can add the following to
+If you frequently ssh to a particular IP, you can add the following to
 your `~/.ssh/config`:

 ```ssh